MLTC Grievances and Appeals

 WHAT IS A STATE FAIR HEARING?

-Members have the right to request a State Fair Hearing and have their case reviewed by an Administrative Law Judge from the NYS Office of Temporary and Disability Assistance (OTDA) if the Plan’s decision about an appeal is not in the member’s favor.
+Members have the right to request a State Fair Hearing and have their case reviewed by an Administrative Law Judge from the NYS Office of Temporary and Disability Assistance (OTDA) if the Plan’s decision about an appeal is not in fully in the member’s favor.
 A Fair Hearing must be requested within 120 days of the plan’s appeal decision.
 OTDA will issue a written decision to either uphold or reverse the plan’s decision.
-However, the State of New York requires that member exhaust the plan’s internal appeal process before a fair hearing is requested.
+However, the State of New York requires that members exhaust the plan’s internal appeal process before a fair hearing is requested.

 WHAT IS AN EXTERNAL APPEAL?